 The VC10's duties with 10 squadron can be divided into three tasks.
 The most heavily committed task is supporting preplanned exercises and deployments, which accounts for almost 75 percent of the squadron's flying time.
 The squadron also operates some scheduled routes, although these have been steadily deleted.
 When the VC10 reached 10 squadron the scheduled routes constituted the major part of the squadron's work and for many years the RAF operated the type as a regular airliner.
 The VC10s flew mixed loads of cargo and passengers, for whom the main difference between a BOAC flight and 'RAF Airlines' were the military style rear-facing passenger seats.
 With the British military withdrawal from the Far East the weekly or daily flights were deleted one by one, thereby ending the 'RAF Airlines' chapter.
 The third task undertaken by 10 squadron is the one that is foremost in the public eye as these are the so-called 'Specials'.
 These include VIP transports, aeromedical evacuations and disaster relief.
 Obviously the VIP flights get the best media coverage.
 Regular passengers include the Prime Minister and other Government ministers, foreign Heads of State, Service Chiefs and at times the Royal Family.

 Early in the ninety's a contract was signed with Flight Refuelling for conversion of the squadron's C Mk 1s to C Mk 1 Ks.
 The first aircraft was ferried to Hurn in 1991 to be the first to be converted to Air to Air Refuelling Status, and by 1996 the entire fleet had been converted.
 The conversion added two wing mounted Mk 32 refuelling pods and a CCTV camera under the fuselage.
-No extra fuel tanks were installed in the fuselage so the full passenger and freight capability of the aircraft is retained.
-The refuelling capabilities of the C Mk 1 K are only used when military passengers are carried, and as the main role of the squadron is still its transport function only half of the crews will be trained for the AAR task.
+No extra fuel tanks were installed in the fuselage so the full passenger and freight capability of the aircraft was retained.
+The refuelling capabilities of the C Mk 1 K were only used when military passengers were carried, and as the main role of the squadron was still its transport function only half of the crews were trained for the AAR task.

 In May 2011 the RAF announced that 10 Squadron would reform on 1st July 2011 operating the new A330 Tanker (KC-30 Voyager Tanker).